DevParth25/DevParth25/README.md

 ## 🛠️ Projects & Collabs

-Coming soon: custom **project cards** for live demos + GitHub links.
+✨ Coming soon: custom **project cards** with previews & links.

-Want one designed in this style?
-Ping me!
+📬 Want one designed for your README?
+Let’s collab on something awesome.

 ---

-## 🤝 Let’s Connect
+## 🤝 Connect With Me

 <p align="center">
   <a href="mailto:your-email@gmail.com">